Juanduino/THE-DIMMER_M4SDRV_V1/README.md

 SERCOM port can be configuered to I2C, SPI and serial.

-CAN FD is integrated into the SAME51 mcu.
+CAN FD is integrated into the SAME51 MCU.

 USB 2.0 full speed.
 (USB port data-pins is broken out)